shaun6125/code-institute-major-project-1/README.md

 ## DEPLOYMENT

-Whenever I thought that a page was finished, I deployed it to "**GitHub Pages**" using version controls found here - [GitHub](https://github.com/evennia/evennia/wiki/Version-Control).
+Whenever I thought that a page was finished, I deployed it to "**GitHub Pages**".

 All my commits and project be found here [milestone-project-one](Github Link here!!!).